 In some cases, it may be necessary to get married in the United States.
 Foreign nationals may be able to obtain a K-1 visa for the purposes of marrying a U.S. citizen.
 A K-1 visa may be appropriate for your situation if:

-• You are unable to have a legal proxy marriage in your area; or
+- You are unable to have a legal web wedding; or

-• You married through a proxy marriage but are unable to consummate the marriage.
+- You married but are unable to consummate the marriage.

 A K-1 visa allows a foreign national to enter the United States for the purpose of marriage to a U.S. citizen within 90 days.
 That same U.S. citizen initiates the process by filing Form I-129F (Petition for Alien Fiancé).